meninbom/meninbom/README.md

 🔨 Some projects I'm working on:
 - **relSGD**: Full automation of reports in the SGD system using Selenium, Excel file handling, Pivot Table creation, and Chart generation 📈
-- **Student Assistant**: A personal assistant to help with college notes and daily study organization 📓

 🛠️ Technologies I work with:
 - **Python** (Selenium, Pandas, Tkinter, OpenPyXL, etc.)